ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 ### Observe your Service mesh with Kiali

 Kiali is an open-source project that installs as an add-on on top of Istio to visualize your service mesh.
-It provides deeper insight into how your microservices interact with one another, and provides features such as circuit breakers and request rates for your services.
+Kiali provides deeper insight into how your microservices interact with one another, and provides features such as circuit breakers and request rates for your services.

-1. From the **{{site.data.keyword.openshiftshort}} web console**, under **Networking** -> **Routes**, select the URL next to **kiali**
+1. From the **{{site.data.keyword.openshiftshort}} web console**,
+   1. On the left pane, Under **Networking** and then click **Routes**
+   2. select **istio-system** as your project from the top bar
+   3. Select the URL(Location) next to **kiali**
 2. Click the **Graph** on the left pane and select the `bookinfo` and `istio-system` namespaces from the top bar to see the a visual **Versioned app graph** of the various services in your Istio mesh.
 3. To see the request rates, click **No edge Labels** and choose **Requests per second**.
-4. In a different tab/window, visit the BookInfo application URL and refresh the page multiple times to generate some load, or run the load script in the previous section.
+4. In a different tab/window, visit the BookInfo application URL and refresh the page multiple times to generate some load, or run the load script in the previous section to generate load.
+5. Now, check the kiali Graph.

 Kiali has a number of views to help you visualize your services.
 Click through the various tabs to explore the service graph, and the various views for workloads, applications and services.

 ## Perform traffic management

 {:#traffic_management}

 Istio’s traffic routing rules let you easily control the flow of traffic and API calls between services.
 Istio simplifies configuration of service-level properties like circuit breakers, timeouts, and retries, and makes it easy to set up important tasks like A/B testing, canary rollouts, and staged rollouts with percentage-based traffic splits.
 It also provides out-of-box failure recovery features that help make your application more robust against failures of dependent services or the network.

-Istio’s traffic management model relies on the Envoy proxies that are deployed along with your services.
-All traffic that your mesh services send and receive (data plane traffic) is proxied through Envoy, making it easy to direct and control traffic around your mesh without making any changes to your services.
+Istio’s traffic management model relies on the Envoy proxies(sidecars) that are deployed along with your services.
+All traffic that your services send and receive (data plane traffic) is proxied through Envoy, making it easy to direct and control traffic around your mesh without making any changes to your services.

 Pilot translates high-level rules into low-level configurations and distributes this config to Envoy instances.
 Pilot uses three types of configuration resources to manage traffic within its service mesh: [Virtual Services](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#VirtualService), [Destination Rules](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#Destination), and [Service Entries](https://istio.io/docs/reference/config/istio.networking.v1alpha3.html#ServiceEntry).